-Lisa Hardesty, Ph.D.
+Lisa Hardesty, Ph.D., L.P.

-Behavioral Health, Psychiatry & Psychology
+Psychiatry & Psychology

-Stress can also make you feel tired, disturb normal sleep patterns, and leave you feeling irritable, forgetful and out of control.
-When stress is constant, your body remains in high gear off and on for days or weeks at a time, which can lead to health problems.
+Your body's response to stress may include muscle aches and headaches, back strain, stomach pains, and other physical symptoms.
+Stress also can make you tired, disturb normal sleep patterns, and leave you irritable, forgetful and out of control.
+When stress is constant, your body remains in high gear for days or weeks, which can lead to more significant health problems.

 Can managing stress reduce or prevent heart disease?

-There are many things we can do to manage stress and build resources.
-As a psychologist, I typically ask people to do things from all of the following categories: physical, emotional, cognitive and spiritual.
-A few ideas to adopt include:
+After you have removed or modified external stressors, it's time to build specific management skills and techniques.
+Many things can be done to manage stress and build resources.
+As a psychologist, I typically ask people to adopt things from each of these categories: physical, emotional, mental and spiritual.

 Try volunteering or performing a random act of kindness.

-- Start something.
 Be creative, and try it for five minutes to begin with.

-- Begin to journal.
 Be mindful of your daily life.

 Additional tips to help combat stress

-- Avoid smoking
+- Avoid smoking and caffeine.

-- Maintain a healthy weight
+- Maintain a healthy weight.

-Can stress be good for us?
+Can stress be good for you?

 Yes, stress can be good for you.
 "Good" stress can come from weddings, a job you love or your children.
 Many of the things you love also can be some of the most significant challenges at times.